pmorie/kubernetes/docs/proposals/expansion.md

 ## Abstract

-A proposal for the expansion of environment variables using a restricted form of shell `${var}` syntax.
+A proposal for the expansion of environment variables using a simple `$(var)` syntax.

 ## Motivation